SWENGG4Y2023/SWENGG4Y2023Team10/Assignment2/Design.md

 # 3. User Interface Design
 - The user interface design will be clean, intuitive, and responsive.
 - Key screens: Login, Dashboard, Schedule Creation, Time-Tracking, Reports.
-- Wireframes and mock-ups for each screen are provided in the [UI Design folder](/ui-design).
+- Wireframes and mock-ups.

 ## 4. Data Design
 - The application will use a relational database (e.g., PostgreSQL) to store data.
 - Database schema includes tables for users, schedules, time entries, and reports.
-- Entity-relationship diagram (ERD) is provided in the [Data Design folder](/data-design).
+- Entity-relationship diagram (ERD).

 # 5. Component Design
 - The application will be divided into the following major components: